Causal Explanations for Image Classifiers: Abstract

 \section{Abstract}

-Existing algorithms for explaining the output of image classifiers use different definitions of explanations and a variety of techniques to extract them.
-However, none of the existing tools use a principled approach based on formal definitions of causes and explanations for the explanation extraction.
+Existing algorithms for explaining the output of image classifiers use different definitions of explanations and a variety of techniques to find them.
+However, none of the existing tools use a principled approach based on formal definitions of cause and explanation.

 In this paper we present a novel black-box approach to computing explanations grounded in the theory of actual causality.
 We prove relevant theoretical results and present an algorithm for computing approximate explanations based on these definitions.
 We prove termination of our algorithm and discuss its complexity and the amount of approximation compared to the precise definition.